Daniel Sieradski: Reaction

 Sieradski has been described as "a major figure of the Jewish Internet world and a cultural trailblazer with a diverse fan base" by The Forward.
 B'nai B'rith Magazine called him a "fresh faced iconoclast ... redefining American Judaism," and Tikkun said he was "fast becoming one of the most recognized Jewish literary voices on the Internet."
 The Jewish Standard described Sieradski as "a leader in a Jewish movement that is trying to create a new image for Judaism to project to its youth," and he was called "an innovator in Jewish new media" by Editor & Publisher.
 In 2008, The Jewish Week counted Sieradski among a group of 36 Jewish New Yorkers under the age of 36 "who are combining mitzvot, leadership and passion in making the world a better place."
 In 2010, he was numbered among The Forward 50, an annual listing of the 50 most influential American Jews.
 Haaretz has called him a "professional thorn in the side of the American Jewish establishment."

 Twitter Ban

 In June 2017, Sieradski was banned from Twitter for terms of service violations; they permanently ban only repeated violators.

 Sieradski believes the ban could have also resulted from a campaign of harassment by a far-rightwing user called "Baked Alaska", who has posted antisemitic tweets, or for tweeting to Courtney Love during a Twitter argument with Linda Sarsour.
+It was noted that at the time of his banning, Sieradski's Twitter account had a banner with a baseball bat marked with block letters that read "fash basher."